cs2t/paranumpy/README.md

 # Paranumpy

-`paranumpy` is conceived as a tool to facilitate the parallelization of a python code.
-In practice,  `paranumpy` provides a set of functions to handle numpy arrays in a MPI (mpi4py) parallel environment.
+`paranumpy` is conceived as a tool to facilitate the parallelization of numpy arrays in python. and it consists of a set of functions to handle numpy arrays in a MPI (mpi4py) parallel environment.

 ## Installation

-`paranumpy` is still under testing, and it is therefore hosted on the testing platform of the python package index ([PyPI](https://pypi.org)).
+`paranumpy` is still under testing, and it is hosted on the testing platform of the python package index ([PyPI](https://pypi.org)).
-It can be installed with `pip` through the following command:
+It can be installed with `pip`:

 ```bash
 $ pip install -i https://test.pypi.org/simple/  paranumpy